Waterstones: Real living wage

 As of March 2019, Waterstones does not pay the "real living wage", as recommended by the Living Wage Foundation, and a rate significantly higher than the official National Living Wage.
 More than 1,300 writers backed a campaign to ask Waterstones to pay the "real living wage".
 In response Waterstone managing director James Daunt said the company was "simply not profitable enough" and that "there's a long gap between wanting to do something and it being remotely sensible".
-Waterstones said that only Ikea, Majestic and Lush of other similar large retailers pay the "real living wage".
+Waterstones said that only Ikea, Majestic and Lush or other similar large retailers pay the "real living wage".

 Awards

-Waterstones maintains and supports various literary awards, including the Waterstones Children's Laureate, the Waterstones Children's Book Prize, the Waterstones Book of the Year, Waterstones Debut Fiction Prize, and the Pushkin House Russian Book Prize as well as now defunct awards including the Waterstones 11 and The Guardian First Book Award.
-The company has also received various industry and consumer awards.
+Waterstones maintains and supports various literary awards, including the Waterstones Book of the Year, the Waterstones Children's Book Prize, the Waterstones Debut Fiction Prize, Waterstones Irish Book of the Year, the Pushkin House Russian Book Prize, and the Waterstones Children's Laureate, as well as now-defunct awards including the Waterstones 11 and the Guardian First Book Award.